LeeKyoungIl/leekyoungil.github.io/_posts/blog/2019-01-21-Internal-working-of-the-Hash-Map-in-java-(resize method).markdown

 But, I can not explain everything at this time.<br>
 So, this article explain "resize()" method of the HashMap.

-Firstly look at the first of "resize()" code.
+Firstly look at the first comment of "resize()" code.

 ```
 Initializes or doubles table size.